devopsasp/sdlcandotherdocs/readme.txt

 #ControllerAdvice is a speciallized form of spring stereotype annotation
 #It allows handling of exceptions across whole application in one global handling
 component

+#Sending location in response

+#UriComponentsBuilder
+   class helps in building UriComponent Instances These instances can be sent in response for an operation like add or getting uri for different resources